brucemack/brucemack.github.io/_posts/2025-12-05-asl-firewall.md

 IAX2 now supports IPv6 and it works well, with some important limitations.
 I'll provide a different write-up on that later.

 However, the problem isn't solved.
 The inflexible firewall still exists and the Verizon 4G/LTE service doesn't allow ports to be opened from the outside world.
 For obvious reasons, the carriers designed the mobile network to support clients, not servers.
-So even if everything was running on IPv6, making a call into the node at our repeater site is still blocked.
+So even now with everything running on IPv6, making a call into the node at our repeater site is still blocked.

 All of this reminded me of something from my EchoLink experience.
 I know people might quarrel